 - 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.) - 5.
 Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience.
-(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grades 11-12 on page 55.) - 6.
-Use technology, including the Internet, to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 9-10 on page 55.) - Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.